 As the state's only academic health center, OHSU's breakthrough research leads to new cures, new standards of care, and a better understanding of the basic science that drives biomedical discovery.
 OHSU researchers are exploring new basic, clinical, and applied research frontiers.

 The researchers within the Department of Psychiatry are actively involved and focused on various mental health conditions and cross-disorder mechanisms.
-Keyfoci include ADHD/attention disorders, autism spectrum disorders, brain development in healthy and at-risk youth, PTSD, depression, ,psychoneuroimmunology (interactions between the immune and central nervous systems), alcoholism and risk, drug abuse and addiction.
-We recognizethe importance of finding more effective ways evaluate, diagnose, and to treat these conditions which plague so many people today.
+These include ADHD/attention disorders, autism spectrum disorders, brain development in healthy and at-risk youth, post-traumatic stress disorder and effects of trauma, depression, ,psychoneuroimmunology (interactions between the immune and central nervous systems), alcoholism and risk, drug abuse and addiction, psychological aspects of pain management in adult veterans and in children, and implementation science (that is, now to create effective treatments).
+We recognize the importance of finding more effective ways evaluate, diagnose, and to treat these conditions which plague so many people today.

 Multidisciplinary and Collaborative